eamena-project/eamena-arches-dev/training/README.md

 ---

-# 2023
+# 2023 Trainings

-Training on online & support on the Arches v7 (EAMENA v4) database for users, database managers and sys admin from the DoA and MoTA.
+Training on online & support on the Arches v7 (EAMENA v4) database for users, database managers and sys admin from the MoTA (Palestine) and DoA (Jordan).
 The following table shows which part of the training the users, database managers and sys admin are expected to attend.

 |   | user  | database manager  | sys admin  |
 |---|---|---|---|